 Project "Computer Games in the Classroom"

 Artificial intelligence becomes more and more important for computer games, now that games use graphics libraries that produce stunning graphics and thus no longer gain much of a competitive advantage via their graphics capabilities.
 Many games need trajectory-planning capabilities and thus use search algorithms.
 Some games already use machine learning or planning algorithms.
-For example, ``Black and White'' uses a combination of inductive learning of decision trees and reinforcement learning with neural networks, and ``F.E.A.R'' uses goal-oriented action planning.
+For example, "Black and White" uses a combination of inductive learning of decision trees and reinforcement learning with neural networks, and "F.E.A.R" uses goal-oriented action planning.
 Thus, games can be used to illustrate many areas of artificial intelligence.

-It was tempting for us to use a publicly available game engine throughout the class and then ask the students to perform several projects in it, such as a search project to plan the trajectories of the game characters and a machine-learning project to make them adapt to the behavior of their opponents.
+It was tempting for us to use a publicly available game engine throughout the class and then ask the students to perform several projects in it, such as a search project to plan the trajectories of the game characters and a machine-learning project to allow them to adapt to the behavior of their opponents.
 However, students familiar with game development already have plenty of exposure to game engines while students not interested in game development do not need the additional overhead.
 To put all students on the same footing and allow them to concentrate on the material taught in class, we decided to go with several small projects that do not need large code bases.

 If you are using any of our projects in your class or have any questions, comments or corrections, please send us an email at skoenig@usc.edu.
 We will use this webpage to release additional projects and post updates, errata and supporting material.
 If there is sufficient interest, we will create sample solutions for teachers at accredited colleges and universities.